 There are also some extra professional presets included in the latest version and it is used as plugin along with the standalone application.

 Oloneo HDR is an HDR and RAW photo processing software by Oloneo.

-Its color model handles a range of colors and it’s suppression of any color shifting and clipping helps to guarantee the loss of image data during the HDR process.
+Its colour model handles a range of colours and it’s the suppression of any colour shifting and clipping helps to guarantee the loss of image data during the HDR process.

 The user interface is intuitive and responsive and the image controls work at a real-time rate for the professional and amateur alike.

 Oloneo PhotoEngine comes with a Lightroom plug-in and direct export.
 The process is made easy to understand and includes features like instant raw photo and image thumbnails, full, real-time edition history with animated replay, full documentation and video tutorials that are accessible from within the application.